programmingashram/Javascript-tutorial/README.md

 ## How many types of function in javascript ?

 >   1. Local Function,
+    Local function is also known as simple function, we can write this simple function like that -

+    **For Example :-**

   <code>
         function fnName(){
             console.log("Hello I am function...:)");